maxigue/chainr/README.md

 Message passing and transient persistence is done through redis.

+## Chaos engineering
+A basic chaos monkey is added to ensure everything goes well even when instances are randomly killed.
+You can run it with `make chaos`.
+Make sure you are targetting the right namespace before running.

 ## More documentation
 More documentation can be found in the `docs/` directory.
 - [Architecture](docs/architecture.md)